ColdFusion Server Security Report [example.com]

 The version of Tomcat 9 you are running contains security vulnerabilities that are fixed in Tomcat Version 9.0.31 or greater.
 Adobe ColdFusion 2018 users: Update 9 will only update Tomcat to version 9.0.21.
-Adobe typically updates Tomcat in their patches, and we do expect that a future ColdFusion 2018 hotfix will patch Tomcat.
+Adobe typically updates Tomcat in their patches, and we do expect that a future ColdFusion 2018 hotfix will also update Tomcat.
 Lucee users should update Tomcat manually.

 The /cf_scripts/scripts directory is in default location.

 Consider changing the default location of /cf_scripts/scripts/ or /cfscripts_2018/ by changing the value of the Default Script Src setting in the ColdFusion Administrator.

 Your HTTPS server is configured to use a common 1024bit prime.
 Security researchers estimate that a nation-state could break encryption on servers with a common 1024 bit DH group prime.

 LogJam: DH Group Smaller than 2048 Supported

 Your server supports a DH Group Size smaller than 2048 bits.
 It is recommended to use a unique 2048-bit Diffie-Hellman group.
 Note that Java 1.7 and below cannot connect to servers (eg with CFHTTP) using a DH group size larger than 1024.

 Your SSL certificate public key is below 2048 bits, consider making a new certificate signing request (CSR) and rekey your certificate with 2048 bit key or larger.

 Your SSL certificate will expire soon, please make sure you renew it.